frenetisch-applaudierend/mocka/Readme.md

 	[arrayMock objectAtIndex:0];

-	verifyCall ([arrayMock objectAtIndex:0]); // this succeeds, since the call was made verifyCall ([arrayMock objectAtIndex:0]); // this fails, because the previous verification
+	verify ([arrayMock objectAtIndex:0]); // this succeeds, since the call was made verify ([arrayMock objectAtIndex:0]); // this fails, because the previous verification
 	                                      // removes the call

 If there were two calls to `[arrayMock objectAtIndex:0]` the second verification would succeed now, because `verifyCall (...)` only removes the first matching invocation.

 More examples can be found in `Examples/ExamplesVerify.m`.

+### Ordered Verification

+You can verify that a group of calls was made in a given order.
+This is especially useful when testing interaction with a delegate or data source.

+    // given
+    NSArray *arrayMock = mockForClass(NSArray);

+    [self doSomethingWith:arrayMock];

+    // check if the following calls were made in order verifyInOrder ({
+        [arrayMock count];
+        [arrayMock objectAtIndex:0];
+        [arrayMock objectAtIndex:1];
+    });

+Note that when checking calls in order, interleaving calls do not cause a failure.
+E.g. the following verification will succeed, because the tested calls were all made and in order.

+    // given
+    NSArray *arrayMock = mockForClass(NSArray);

+    [arrayMock count];
+    [arrayMock objectAtIndex:0];
+    [arrayMock objectAtIndex:1];
+    [arrayMock removeAllObjects];

+    // check if the following calls were made in order verifyInOrder ({
+        [arrayMock count];
+        [arrayMock removeAllObjects];
+    });

 ## Stubbing

 By default when a method is called on a mock it will do nothing and simply return the default value (`nil` for objects, `0` for integers, an empty struct, etc).
 Stubbing allows you to specify actions that should be executed when a certain method on a mock is called.
-To stub a method use the `stubCall (...) with { ... };` construct.
+To stub a method use the `stub (...) with { ... };` construct.

 	NSArray *arrayMock = mockForClass(NSArray);

-	stubCall ([arrayMock count]) with {
+	stub ([arrayMock count]) with {
 	    return 1;
 	};

-	stubCall ([arrayMock objectAtIndex:0]) with {
+	stub ([arrayMock objectAtIndex:0]) with {
 	    return @"Foo";
 	};